-Because of its great effects, PRF method is commonly used in dentistry, especially oral surgery.
+Because of its major effects, PRF method is commonly used in dentistry, especially oral surgery.
 PRF method is recommended for the following interventions.

 - Paradontological intervention or surgical operation is gum operation.
 The need for this intervention comes at a late stage of paradontopathy.
 Paradontopathy is a gum disease with the following symptoms: gum inflammation, receding gums, and tooth decay.
-By paradontological intervention gums are lifted, periodontal pockets are cleaned, and artificial bone granules are applied to compensate together with PRF.
+In paradontological intervention the gums are lifted, periodontal pockets cleaned, and artificial bone granules are applied to compensate together with PRF.

 - Ridge augmentation is another process where PRF method proves to be very effective.
 Ridge augmentation implies widening a jaw.
 It is most often done to enable implant placement.

 - Alveolitis is a wound healing disorder after tooth extraction.
-One of the treatments may be PRF treatment that actually stimulates the body to create coagulum.
-After the application, pains disappear immediately.
+One of the treatments can be done with PRF treatment that actually stimulates the body to create coagulum.
+After the application, the pain disappears immediately.

 Due to its exceptional efficiency and safety, PRF method is recommended by our expert team.
 For more information, feel free to contact us.